AlexVCS/100-days-of-code/log.md

 **Thoughts** Little bits of progress seem small but in the big scheme of things mean a lot!

 **Link(s) to work**: https://github.com/AlexVCS/Full-stack-open-2020

+### Day 12: November 13th, 2020

+**Today's Progress**: More progress with the Next.js blog.
+See myself using Next to create apps in the future.
+Looked more at the anecdotes app I've been building, trying to add onto the logic I have, research and programtically problem solve.
+Booyah!

+**Thoughts** No matter how tired I may be I code.

+**Link(s) to work**: https://github.com/AlexVCS/nextjs-blog